 Complicating matters further, wills can often be contested.
 Beneficiaries can contest a will if the will-make was subject to undue influence or if the will was not properly executed.
 Children and spouses who have been disinherited are permitted to apply to “vary” the terms of the will and receive a larger share.
 Estate litigation is often complicated and emotional for all those involved.

 We suggest working with a wills and estate lawyer.
 At Westside Family Law, we have the experience and expertise necessary to handle all legal issues related to estate planning.
 Our principal and founder, Mark G. Perry, was formerly in-house counsel at British Columbia’s Public Guardian and Trustee.
 We can assist you with all types of estate issues, including:

 Wills and Estates Lawyers - We Are Focused On Our Clients

 Westside Family Law's estate lawyers have extensive experience in BC Courts.
 Our lawyers regularly appear in chambers, trial, and appeals representing Vancouver residents.
 We are well-known for our professionalism, dedication and ingenuity in seeking practical resolutions for our clients.
-Fill out the contact form below to set up a free consultation with a lawyer, or call us at 604-734-7911 to get started.
+Fill out the contact form below to set up a consultation with a lawyer, or call us at 604-734-7911 to get started.